halljson/eng_test/README.md

 Review any of the Github issues to see if your question has already been asked and answered.
 If it has not been asked, submit a Github issue in this project and someone will answer your question as soon as possible.

 ### Submission
 Fork this repository and email the link to your forked repository to engineering@icxmedia.com.
 Please put your full name in the subject line.
+In addition, please provide a file in the repository named INSTRUCTIONS_README.md file that provides instructions on how to run your program.